fallen-icarus/cardano-options/README.md

 In the above example, the `contractID` "Key" Token and the Payment do not necessarily have to come from the same UTxO nor the same address.

 > **Note**
 > The second contractID token is not burned, and is instead used as a "receipt of payment" to guarantee unique outputs.
 This prevents double satisfaction, despite composing executions.
-However, future versions of Cardano-Options burn both ContractIDs (further explained in the [Future Directions](#future-directions) section)
+Future versions of Cardano-Options may burn both ContractIDs (further explained in the [Future Directions](#future-directions) section).

 ##### Closing/Reclaiming an Expired Option
-The option writer may reclaim expired options using the `BurnBeacons` minting redeemer and the `CloseExpiredContract` validator redeemer.
+The option writer may reclaim expired options using the `BurnBeacon` minting redeemer and the `CloseExpiredContract` validator redeemer.

 ![Reclaiming Option](./images/Reclaiming-Option.jpg)